nianlonggu/SciLit/README.md

 sudo docker run hello-world
 ```
 See detailed installation instruction on [Docker](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository)
+##### On Debian
+The installation is similar to Ubuntu but not completely the same.
+E.g, the address is "https://download.docker.com/linux/debian" for the source list.
+Please see detailed installation instruction on [Docker (Debian)](https://docs.docker.com/engine/install/debian/#install-using-the-repository)

 #### Add current user into docker group to avoid explicitly use sudo
 ```bash